Gluten-Free White Chocolate Macadamia Cookies

 • Softened Butter.
 We’re creaming the butter & sugar for these cookies, so you want the butter cool (not greasy looking), but slightly softened.
 Your finger should be able to make an indent in the butter, but not go all the way through the butter.

 • Room Temperature Eggs.
-Using room temperature eggs helps keep the butter properly softened and will help your dough get the right texture.
+Using room temperature eggs helps keep the butter properly softened and will help your dough get the right chewy texture.
 (PS – Try this trick for getting eggs to room temperature fast!)

 • Cornstarch.
 Another cookie secret!
 Just 1 tablespoon of cornstarch adds extra chewiness to the cookies and gives the tops a light, golden texture that’s divine.